 The trays you start the seeds in are not their permit home.
 Below are a few images of my tray set up.
 I later transplant the babies plants such as peppers and tomatoes to bigger containers.
 I shared more about different containers and trays that can be used in home gardening.

 The Results of Starting Seeds

 Each year has not been what most would call a success.
 There are years in the garden you may not get a harvest or you may get more than expected.
 ALWAYS remember that it is never a waste of time to start seeds.

-TAKE LOTS OF PHOTOS!
+TAKE LOTS OF PHOTOS of Starting Seed!

 I want to see your garden grow so be sure to share with me by commenting on this post.
 You can never take too many photos of your garden experience.
 The images can be uploaded to the cloud or saved on your favorite photo site for future reference.